nwchemgit/nwchem-wiki/VEM-Model.md

 `do_cosmo_vem (integer input))`
 `0` (do not do any VEM calculation even if the task tddft gradient line is present; default).
-`1` (do a nonequilibrium VEM excitation energy calculation; in this case the task tddft gradient line should be present, too)
+`1` (do a nonequilibrium VEM excitation energy calculation;<br> in this case the task tddft gradient line should be present, too)
-`2` (do an equilibrium VEM excitation energy calculation followed by a nonequilibrium emission energy calculation; task tddft gradient line should be present)
+`2` (do an equilibrium VEM excitation energy calculation followed by <br>a nonequilibrium emission energy calculation;<br> task tddft gradient line should be present)

 The VEM solvent (which is water by default) can be specified by using the solvent keyword described in the SMD section of this manual or by